nikitacometa/web-ai-chat/README.md

-# AlgoFOMO: The Ultimate Algorand Twitter Avatar Battle Game!
+# AlgoFOMO: The Ultimate Algorand Avatar Battle Game!

-AlgoFOMO is a game where two Twitter avatars (represented by their handles) battle over a momentum bar (0-100).
+AlgoFOMO is a game where two avatars (represented by their image URLs) battle over a momentum bar (0-100).
 Players can bet ALGO cryptocurrency and include a 10-word spell to influence the momentum bar.
 The game ends when the momentum bar hits an edge (0 or 100), after 20 minutes of inactivity, or after a maximum of 24 hours.
 Each new bet extends the current round timer by 1 minute (up to the 24-hour cap).

 ## Tech Stack